karuppiah7890/opensource/ideas/remote-pairing-tool/research/thoughts.md

     https://beakerbrowser.com , https://github.com/beakerbrowser/beaker .
     Check these good links to understand if peer to peer (p2p) protocols, techniques and technologies can help ! :)

+---

+Discussion with a colleague while trying out things

+VS Code Live Share

+connects to a server. microsoft servers

+---

+OBS - show my screen to someone else

+separate app - remote mouse and keyboard control

+zoom: transmit it as an image.

+vs code : just update the diff in each file. it doesn't render.

+difference between full screen share, versus in-app data and render it with client intelligence

+in case of vs code it's a lot better.

+zoom - your keystrokes to the other person's machine. remote keyboard control.

+keystrokes - cumbersome. lot of the keyboard shortcuts could be system shortcuts

+around - a tool. startup. focussed work. not very intrusive.

+end users - developers?

+extend to creators?

+native support - possible?

+platform / app should support plugins

+or else piggyback with tools like zoom, which works on full system - less secure.

+---